Part One of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World

 Pluribus Networks – Putting SDDC and Private Cloud Within Reach

 At Pluribus Networks, we believe there is an approach based on open networking and open source principles for businesses of all sizes to achieve SDN, network virtualization and network analytics cost-effectively – putting SDDC and private cloud within reach of every IT team, even for small data centers and lightly staffed IT teams.
 It is clear that breaking through the barrier of automating the network is the critical hurdle to supporting SDDC and private cloud.
-Look out for my next blog, where I will cover some of the key questions that IT teams should ask and a novel approach to SDN and network virtualization that will help these teams achieve SDDC for any size single-site or multi-site data center.
+Look out for my next blog, where I will cover some of the key questions that IT teams should ask, as well as how open networking plays a critical role in helping these teams achieve SDDC for any size single-site or multi-site data center.

 Subscribe to our updates and be the first to hear about the latest blog posts, product announcements, thought leadership and other news and information from Pluribus Networks.